 In support of the transition of the traffic safety camera network from Police to Waka Kotahi, Police has established the Infringements Transformation Programme and continue to work closely with Waka Kotahi.
-This transition work has encountered delays.
+This transition work has encountered significant delays beyond our control.
 Ongoing work includes the development of a detailed business case, seeking approval for a new Police Infringement Management System for infringement notices issued by Police officers to replace our existing 'end of life' processing system and support more effective delivery against key Police strategies.